Backyard of small blue house.

 See What You Qualify For

-RHS Loan Eligibility Requirements
+RHS Loan Requirements

-Applicant Requirements
+Applicant Requirements For RHS Loans

-Income eligibility:
+Income Eligibility

 • Applicants must prove they make no more than 115% of the income limit for their area.
 Check income limits in your ZIP code.

-• Applicants must provide similar documentation as to what is required for a conventional loan in order to verify employment and income such as bank statements, W-2s, or a letter from an employer.
+• Applicants must provide similar documentation as to what is required for a conventional loan in order to verify employment and income such as bank statements, W-2s or a letter from an employer.

-Property Requirements
+Property Requirements For RHS Loans

 A home loan with an interest rate as low as 1%?
 You might be thinking, “Where do I sign?”
 But these special types of loans are not only for an incredibly specific type of applicant, but also for a specific type of property.

-The biggest requirement for a USDA Rural Housing Service loan is in the name: the property must be classified as rural land, but what classifies as rural is currently defined by a nuanced set of tools (either by population density, socioeconomic status or both).
+The biggest requirement for a USDA Rural Housing Service loan is in the name: the property must be classified as rural land.
+But what classifies as rural is currently defined by a nuanced set of tools (either by population density, socioeconomic status or both).
 How can you find out if your ZIP code area qualifies?
 You can see if a home is eligible by visiting the USDA’s eligibility site.

-There are also other property requirements such as size, property features, and price limits.
+There are also other property requirements such as size, property features and price limits.

 Types Of RHS Loans